ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-4.md

 # Extra information to build a better web app

-To be able to learn how to better develop your webapp read onto the next lesson, [Web Apps Intro (part 5)](/webapps/webapps-intro-part-5/)
+To be able to learn how to better develop your webapps read onto the next lesson, [Web Apps Intro (part 5)](/webapps/webapps-intro-part-5/)